ircv3/ircv3-specifications/extensions/message-ids.md

 In the case of re-transmitted messages that share an ID, clients might choose to mark a message as repeated, or just use the most recent occurence as the target for followup actions.
 Using server IDs alone as internal primary keys isn't recommended, otherwise re-transmitted messages may not individually addressable in client-side message stores.

-Handling duplicates gracefully is also useful in the case of IDs that have a chance of collision.
+Handling duplicates gracefully is also useful in the case of servers accidentally reusing an ID.

 ## Examples